ruysay/landmarkRemark/README.md

 # Known Issues
 1. Location info doesn't present after creating a new location note.
 2. User management flow needs refinement
-3. User cannot create location note after sign out/sign in with another account, restart app will fix it.
+3. User cannot create location note after sign out/sign in with another account, restart app will fix this issue.

 # ToDos
 Below are points to improve the UX/performance of this app